 - Trigger tag

 - Run the Cancellation Webhook (the webhook requires a corresponding custom operation as in this tutorial).
-This webhook not only cancels future payments but will also apply whatever Revoke (PAYF) tags that are configured in the subscription/product setup.
+This webhook not only cancels future payments but will also apply the Course_Revoke_Access tag that is configured in the subscription/product setup.

 - Optional: send out an email to the user to confirm that their subscription is canceled